joey-david/emnist-nn-scratch/readme.md

 # Neural Network from Scratch for Character Recognition

 This project implements a fully-connected neural network from scratch in Python.
-The network is trained on the MNIST dataset (and optionally EMNIST or other datasets) to recognize handwritten characters.
+The network is trained on a combination of the EMNIST dataset, and a processed version of the BHMSDS dataset.
 Using only NumPy for numerical computations, this code demonstrates forward propagation, backpropagation, and weight updates to train a network without relying on external deep learning libraries like TensorFlow or PyTorch.

 ## Table of Contents
 1. [Features](#features)